okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-servers/index.md

 <ApiAmProdWarning />

-Authentication and authorization are essential to application development.
-Whether you're developing an internal IT app for your employees, building a portal for your partners, or exposing a set of APIs for developers building apps around your resources, you need the right authentication and authorization support for your projects.
-With Okta, you can control access to your application using both [OAuth 2.0 and OpenID Connect](/docs/concepts/oauth-openid/).
+Authentication and authorization are essential to app development.
+Projects such as building a protal for your partners or developing an internal IT app for your employees need the right authentication and authorization support.
+With Okta, you can control access to your app using both [OAuth 2.0 and OpenID Connect](/docs/concepts/oauth-openid/).
 Use Okta as your authorization server to retain all of your user information and grant users tokens to control their authorization and authentication.

 ## What is an authorization server